Atiyakh/Fluxon/README.md

 saving schema is straightforward, type ```saveschema``` in the interactive server console, and the modles you wrote will be automatically saved, loading that schema involved typeing ```updateschema (schema number)``` in the server console.
 This should make alternating between schemas much easier.

-#### 3. **Data Manipulation**
+#### 3. **Data Manipulation and Database Interactions**
-Once the schema is set, Fluxon allows you to easily manipulate your data using the ```Fluxon.Database.Manipulations.SqliteDatabase``` object, which is responsible for performing CRUD (Create, Read, Update, Delete) operations on your SQLite database.
+Once the schema is set, Fluxon allows you to easily manipulate your data using ```Fluxon.Database.Manipulations.SqliteDatabase```, which is responsible for performing CRUD (Create, Read, Update, Delete) operations on your SQLite database.

 ```python
 from Fluxon.Database.Manipulation import SqliteDatabase